telerik/blazor-docs/components/card/card-actions.md

 >caption The Card provides the following features:

-* `Class` - string - the CSS class that will be rendered on the main wrapping container of action buttons.
+* `Class` - `string` - the CSS class that will be rendered on the main wrapping container of the action buttons.

 * `Orientation` - `CardOrientation` - defines the orientation of the Action buttons.

-* `Layout` - defines the layout of the Action buttons.
+* `Layout` - `CardActionsLayout` - defines the layout of the Action buttons.

 * `ChildContent` - `RenderFragment` - defines the child content of the component.